benswift/benswift.github.io/_posts/2019-02-06-class-discussions-on-discourse.md

 [^artgit]:
     I also teach all the artists & designers to use git---and it works really well... with the appropriate scaffolding.
-Knowing how to use version control really does feel like having superpowers.
+Knowing how to use version control really does feel like having superpowers when editing digital, and seeing artists and designers realise this is pretty cool.

 This wasn't because Piazza sucks---it's actually pretty great in lots of ways.
 But there were a few things we hoped to that Discourse would do better: